roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-pi-hat/accessing-your-gateway/accessing-the-internet.md

 5. **Change Wi-Fi Country** - this is used to modify the Resident Country to match with Wi-Fi standards.

 :::warning
-:warning: In order to enable Wi-Fi Client Mode, you have to disable first the AP Mode.
+ In order to enable Wi-Fi Client Mode, you have to disable first the AP Mode.
 :::

 Once Wi-Fi AP Mode has been disabled by choosing "**2 Enable Client Mode/Disable AP Mode**", you can now then connect to a new Wi-Fi Network by choosing "**4 Add New SSID for Client**":